Miona’s Talk Room Guided Discussion and Support Groups

 - find affirmation for your humanness

-- feel relieved when your feelings and experiences validated
+- feel relieved when your feelings and experiences validated by others

 - learn about giftedness and its co-occurence with different abilities and disabilities